fsharp/fsharp.org/foundation.md

 ## Members

 The FSSF is an open membership organization.
-The ability to sign up as a member in of the F# Software Foundation as well as details on the various membership types are forthcoming.
+The ability to sign up as a member of the F# Software Foundation as well as details on the various membership types are forthcoming.

 ## Affiliated Groups